The heavy price of peace: What happened at the Treaty of Versailles?

 © History Skills

-The Treaty of Versailles was the official document that decided who was to blame for the war, and what their punishment would be.
+Documents like these usually decided who was to blame for the start of the war, and what their punishments should be.

-The four main global leaders who led the discussions and negotiations were Lloyd George of Britain, Orlando of Italy, Clemenceau of France, and Woodrow Wilson of the United States.
+The four main global leaders who led the discussions and negotiations were David Lloyd George of Britain, Vittorio Orlando of Italy, Georges Clemenceau of France, and Woodrow Wilson of the United States.

 They met together in 1919 to consider how Germany would be compelled to pay for the devastation caused by World War One.